Louis Israel Newman

-Louis Israel Newman (December 20, 1893 – March 9, 1972) was a prominent United States Reform rabbi and author.
+Louis Israel Newman (December 20, 1893 – March 9, 1972) was an American Reform rabbi, and author.
+While working in New York City, Newman later became a member of the Zionist Revisionist movement.
+He worked as a rabbi in San Francisco, Berkeley, New York City, and Waltham, Massachusetts.
+Newman was known for his progressive views, his involvement in the Zionist Revisionist movement, and his prolific writing, which included books on Jewish history, theology, and identity.

 Early life

 Born in Providence, Rhode Island, on December 20, 1893, to Paul and Antonia (née Hecker) Newman, Louis Israel Newman attended Brown University (B.A.
 1913), and then went on to receive an M.A. from the University of California, Berkeley in 1917, and a Ph.D. from Columbia University in 1924.

-From 1913 to 1916 Newman served as rabbi of Congregation Beth Israel (Berkeley, California).
+From 1913-16, Newman served as rabbi of Congregation Beth Israel (Berkeley, California).
 In 1917, Newman became an assistant to Rabbi Stephen Wise at the Free Synagogue in New York City and then was ordained by Stephen Wise and Martin Meyer in 1918.

 Career

 After his ordination, Newman became rabbi of the Bronx Free Synagogue (1918–21).
 In 1921, he became rabbi of Temple Israel in New York City and was appointed to the faculty of the Jewish Institute of Religion (JIR) when it was founded the following year.
-In 1924, Newman moved to San Francisco, replacing Martin Meyer as rabbi of Temple Emanu-El.
+In 1924, Newman moved to San Francisco, replacing Martin A. Meyer as rabbi of Temple Emanu-El.

 In 1930, Newman returned to New York City to become rabbi of Temple Rodeph Sholom.
 He stayed in this pulpit until his retirement in 1972.
 During his tenure at Temple Rodeph Sholom, Newman became active in the Zionist Revisionist movement, was the chairman of the Palestine Mandate Defense Fund, and was honorary chairman of both the Revisionist Tel Hai Fund and the American Friends of a Jewish Palestine.
 He once again served on the faculty of the JIR.
-He also served on the American advisory committee for the Hebrew University and as a vice president of the American Jewish Congress.
+He also served on the American Advisory Committee for the Hebrew University and as a vice president of the American Jewish Congress.

 Brandeis University

-Newman was the visionary for Brandeis University.
-"To be sure, Rabbi Newman was not the first during the twentieth century to advocate for a Jewish institution of higher learning. [...]
-Yet, it was Newman's proposal, published in the Jewish Tribune, which inexplicably garnered the attention and raised the eyebrows of American Jewry.
-Rabbi Newman had firsthand knowledge of the Jewish quota, having attended Brown University at a time when the school's administration imposed 'limitations in the enrollment of Jews and Negroes.'
-Taking stock of the United States' 15,000 Jewish collegians—nearly ten percent of the total collegiate population—Newman lamented that 'the Jewish student is becoming more and more unwelcome in privately endowed American universities.'
-More significant than exclusion from academe, Newman worried about the very practical problem that, as a result of limited educational opportunities, American Jews were in jeopardy of being further rejected from 'higher spheres of the professions and commerce.'"